Date of Degree

 Findings suggest that the L2 composing process is a bilingual event in which L-S has a natural occurrence.
 The use of the writer's L1 during the L2 writing process is closely related to the writer's L2 proficiency, and the degree of proficiency can be related to the situational context (FL vs. SL) where the L2 is learned and used.
 Findings revealed that Generating L2 Content was the most recurring purpose for L-S during L2 writing, followed by Controlling the Process of Writing and Revising.
 It also revealed that participants transfer their L1 skills to the L2 writing process and that the writing expertise they bring to the L2 composing process may influence the L-S purpose frequency.
 One contribution of this study is the participants' perceptions about their L-S habits.
 Most were aware of the benefits that L-S brought to their L2 writing process.
 Their L1s helped them organize ideas, write better texts and understand the tasks given.
 This study also revealed that time frame, prompts, lack of L2 proficiency and think-aloud protocols can influence the participants' L2 writing process negatively.

 composing process, foreign language, Language-switching, second language writing, think-alouds

 Includes bibliographical references (pages 238-244).

 Copyright 2012 Jose Miguel Plata Ramirez

 Plata Ramirez, Jose Miguel.
-"Language switching: a qualitative clinical study of four second language learners' composing processes." dissertation, University of Iowa, 2012.
+"Language switching: a qualitative clinical study of four second language learners' composing processes."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.